 4. Check Your Home From Top To Bottom

 Does your home include an attic?
 Take advantage of the cooler weather while it lasts to climb up and explore your home’s top-most corners for signs of leaks, bad ventilation, or animal activity.

 The same goes for basements or storm cellars—taking the time to inspect these areas for small signs of trouble can help you save.
 After all, who wants to pay for a water heater emergency when a simple servicing would do?

 Here’s a list of more areas to check while you’re spring cleaning:

-- Kitchen: If the plastic tubes in your refrigerator's water dispenser appear to be filled with gunk, remove and clean them.
+Kitchen: If the plastic tubes in your refrigerator's water dispenser appear to be filled with gunk, remove and clean them.
 Go through your pantry to throw out expired cans and packaged foods.
-Even if you don’t have a pest problem, after giving your kitchen a deep clean is the perfect time to sprinkle diatomaceous earth or other non-toxic powders to keep bugs away.
+Even if you don’t have a pest problem, after giving your kitchen a deep clean, it is the perfect time to sprinkle diatomaceous earth or other non-toxic powders to keep bugs away.

 There’s no doubt that home ownership requires some serious time and labor.
 Just like regular oil changes for your car keep your engine happy and healthy, keeping up with regular home maintenance tasks will prevent future headaches and wasted money.

 While performing everything above might take the better part of a weekend, the good news is that most of these various tasks can be accomplished on your own without much experience!
 If you’re unsure how to perform any of the above, remember that Google is your best friend—and don’t forget to check Youtube for helpful instructive videos.